dancoelho/dancoelho.github.io/_pages/about.md

 <!-- My group research interests are at the intersection of astrophysics, particle physics and cosmology.
 Our main goal is to extract as much information as possible about what our Universe is made of by considering how astrophysical systems would be affected with the addition of undiscovered particles and interactions.
 A major focus of our research is understanding the composition and behavior of dark matter, but we are also interested in other extensions of the Standard Model.
 While primarily theorists, we do occasionally get into the data when it is available. -->

-My **research interests** lie at the intersection of condensed matter physics and materials science and engineering:
+My **research interests** lie at the intersection of condensed matter physics and materials science and engineering, with a focus on:

-* Rapid solidification phenomena, crack propagation, and hydrogen embrittlement
+* Rapid solidification, fracture dynamics, and hydrogen embrittlement
-* Thermodynamic properties of pure materials and alloy systems
+* Thermodynamics of pure substances and multicomponent alloys
-* Simulation of morphology and microstructure evolution in metals
+* Simulation of morphological instabilities and microstructure evolution in metals
-* Phase Field (PF) and Phase Field Crystal (PFC) modelling
+* Phase-field (PF) and phase-field crystal (PFC) modeling
-* Computational tools and numerical methods (e.g., finite element analysis, parallel computing)
+* Development and application of computational methods, including finite element analysis and parallel computing

 <!-- * Mathematical modeling of pattern formation in complex systems
 * Nonequilibrium thermodynamics